hanatos/vkdt/src/pipe/modules/kpn-t/readme.md

 * `eps`   adam: the value to avoid division by zero
 * `init`  how to initialise weights in the first iteration
 * `L2`    how much L2 regularisation to apply to the weights (0 means none)
+* `gradclip` perform gradient norm clipping at the given threshold

 ## connectors